High antioxidants in cocoa help prevent cancer, heart disease and aging, and dark chocolate can reduce stress.

 Homemade hot cocoa is better for you than instant mixes, which are full of sweeteners, oils and synthetic ingredients.

-For a healthier cup of hot cocoa, try this recipe.
+For a cup that is good for you, try this recipe.

 Prep time: 10 minutes